 But to attract a leader…

-Help them see a need, give them some freedom to find a solution, make sure they are supported as needed, but then get out of the way.
+Help them see a need, give them some freedom to find a solution, and make sure they are supported as needed, but then get out of the way.
 Let them go.
-Allow them to actually lead something.
+Allow them actually to lead something.

 Leaders seek opportunities to lead.